Gyamps/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 10-no_more_js
 > Script delete all regular files (directories excluded) with a `.js` extension that are present in the current directory and all its subfolders

+### 11-directories
+> Script counts number of firectories and sub-directories in current dir.
+* Current and Parent directories are not taken into account
+* Hidden directories are counted